chef/chef-web-docs/content/style_guide/markdown.md

 ## Lists

-The following sections describe conventions for lists and tables in Chef docs.
+The following sections describe conventions for lists in Chef docs.

 ### Bulleted Lists